mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 The changes were non-trivial and involved changing the order of some things, duplicating some information, and rewriting sentences.
 We are sure the user was well-intentioned.
-In particular, we had already interacted with that particular user.
+In fact, we had already interacted with that particular user.
-And that well-intentioned pull request had some objectively great suggestions, but it also had other changes that were subjective.
+And that well-intentioned pull request had some objectively great suggestions, but it also had other changes that were of subjective quality.

 In the end, I opened a second pull request where I committed the best parts of the original pull request.
 I made sure to include the author of the first pull request as a co-author.